PsyTeachR/stat-models-v1/docs/05-linear-mixed-effects-intro.md

 # Introducing Linear Mixed-Effects Models

 :::{.warning}
-This chapter is under construction as of September 30, 2021; contents may change!
+This chapter is under construction as of October 04, 2021; contents may change!
 :::